setondji-mn/yonder-mcp-server/README.md

      - `near_convenience_store`: Plot is near a convenience store
      - `near_restaurant_or_fastfood`: Plot is near dining options
      - `near_cafe`: Plot is near a cafe
-   - Returns: Up to 20 matching plots with their details, enrichment data, and listing URLs (format: https://liveyonder.co/version-test/listing/{bubble_id})
+   - Returns: Up to 20 matching plots with their details, enrichment data, and listing URLs

+2. `list_prefab_homes`
+   - Search for prefab homes based on price and size
+   - Optional numeric inputs:
+     - `max_price_eur` (number): Maximum price in euros
+     - `min_size_m2` (number): Minimum home size in square meters
+   - Optional filters:
+     - `category` (string): Filter by home category
+   - Returns: List of matching prefab homes with details, images, and floor plans

 ## Example Queries